-- i) Land of approximately 1.80 hectares to rear and south of the Village Hall, Bearwood Lane; - ii) Land of approximately 0.8 hectares off Manley Crescent; - iii) Land of approximately 0.6 hectares off Sandiford Ploc; - iv) Land of approximately 0.25 hectares to rear of the Old Surgery Building; - v) Lane of approximately 0.65 hectares to the rear of The Gables; - vi) Land of approximately 2.00 hectares at Townsend; - vii) Land of approximately 0.8 hectares to the west of Manley Lane
+- i) Land of approximately 1.80 hectares to rear and south of the Village Hall, Bearwood Lane; - ii) Land of approximately 0.8 hectares off Manley Crescent; - iii) Land of approximately 0.2 hectares being the continuation of an original allocation of 0.6 hectares off Sandiford Ploc; - iv) Land of approximately 0.25 hectares to rear of the Old Surgery Building; - v) Lane of approximately 0.65 hectares to the rear of The Gables; - vi) Land of approximately 2.00 hectares at Townsend; - vii) Land of approximately 0.8 hectares to the west of Manley Lane with policy PEM5.
+In order to comply with the objectives and policies within this Plan, proposals should address specific site requirements in a comprehensive manner.

-Village's heritage assets, especially Pembridge Conservation Area and its Listed Buildings, in accordance with policies PEM19 and PEM20, highway requirements in accordance with policy PEM25, and provide a variety of housing in accordance with policy PEM5.
-In order to comply with the objectives and policies within this
+Housing development on these sites shall address the relationship with the village's heritage assets, especially Pembridge Conservation Area and its Listed Buildings, in accordance with policies PEM19 and PEM20, highway requirements in accordance with policy PEM25, and provide a variety of housing in accordance